IT3038C/IT3038C.github.io/docs/week-3.md

 Go to <https://myaccount.google.com/apppasswords> and login with your Google account.

-Select an app (Mail) and a device (Other) and type “PowerShell SMTP” and click GENERATE
+Select an app (Mail) and a device (Other) and type "PowerShell SMTP" and click GENERATE

 ![Screenshot of Gmail App Password Page](/img/week-3/4-gmail-app-password.png)